GiacomoPope/kyber-py/README.md

 For those who don't know, a module is a generalisation of a vector space, where elements of a matrix are not selected from a field (such as the rationals, or element of a finite field $\mathbb{F}\_{p^k}$), but rather in a ring (we do not require each element in a ring to have a multiplicative inverse).
-The ring in question for Kyber/ML-KEM is a polynomial ring where polynomials have coefficents in $\mathbb{F}\_{q}$ with $q = 3329$ and the polynomial ring has a modulus $X^n + 1$ with $n = 256$ (and so every element of the polynomial ring has at most 256 coefficients).
+The ring in question for Kyber/ML-KEM is a polynomial ring where polynomials have coefficients in $\mathbb{F}\_{q}$ with $q = 3329$ and the polynomial ring has a modulus $X^n + 1$ with $n = 256$ (and so every element of the polynomial ring has at most 256 coefficients).

 ### Polynomials

-To help with experimenting with these polynomial rings themselves, the file [`polynomials_generic.py`](polynomials/polynomials_generic.py) has an implementation of the univariate polynomial ring
+To help with experimenting with these polynomial rings themselves, the file [`polynomials_generic.py`](src/kyber_py/polynomials/polynomials_generic.py) has an implementation of the univariate polynomial ring

 $$
 R_q = \mathbb{F}_q[X] /(X^n + 1)